-To this date, the U.S. government has not imposed or threatened to impose any sanctions on the universities in Hong Kong.
-However, as U.S.-China relations continue to deteriorate, there is a possibility that sanctions could be imposed on the universities in Hong Kong in the future.
+As of the date of this prospectus, the U.S. government has not imposed or threatened to impose any sanctions on the universities in Hong Kong.
+However, as U.S.- China relations continue to deteriorate, there is a possibility that sanctions could be imposed on the universities in Hong Kong in the future.